georgerivera-IT/CCNA-DeviceRecovery/README.md

 ### Overview:
 Performing factory reset, password recovery, configuration backup, and system image backup and recovery on a Cisco router.
 Additionally, performing an IOS upgrade on a Cisco switch.

-### What I configured:
-3 Routers to be DNS clients.

 ### Skills demonstrated:
 Cisco IOS familiarity